RambabuPatina/fulcro-app-ram/README.md

 We configured the shadow-cljs server to also start a development mode HTTP server to serve our HTML file and javascript.
 So, if you didn’t make any typos then your new app should display Sample get staarted page at http://localhost:8000.

+### To test with @fuegokit/react SNAPSHOT version
+- Stop the server if already running by `Cmd + C`
+- Install dependencies if not done already by `npm install`
+- Install the new snapshot version in the app by
+     `$ npm install @fuegokit/react@<SNAPSHOT>`
+- Start the server using
+     `$ npx shadow-cljs server`
+- Open server dashboard UI at http://localhost:9630 and watch the app by selecting "Builds", click "main" and then click on "watch"
+- Open the app UI at http://localhost:8000/ and check console.

+Note: Make sure the fugeokit components are consumed in  the file src/main/app/client.cljs at line no 8 and 18